cultural-ai/HackaLOD/README.md

 #### Symbolism Knowledge Graph

 [HyperReal](https://w3id.org/simulation/data) is an openly available Knowledge Graph that contains more than 40000 symbol-symbolic meanings relationships, also called Simulations.
-Simulations can also be linked to the cultural context in which they exist.
-An example would be the fish-happiness simulation, in which fish is the symbol and happiness is the symbolic meaning.
-This simulation happens in a buddhist context.
-The structure is based on the [Simulation Ontology](https:w3id.org/simulation/ontology) which was designed to describe symbols through N-ary relationships classes such as simulation.
+Simulations link together a symbol (also called Simulacrum), its symbolic meaning (also called Reality Counterpart) and the cultural context in which the symbol symbolize the symbolic meaning.
+An example would be the fish-happiness simulation, in which fish is the symbol, happiness is the symbolic meaning, and Buddhist is the context.
+The structure of Hyper Real is based on the [Simulation Ontology](https:w3id.org/simulation/ontology) which was designed to describe symbols through N-ary relationships classes (Simulation).
 A visual example of the fish-happiness simulation can be found in figure 1.

 ![Fish-happiness](fishhappiness.png)